 Bellin College has designated a Title IX Coordinator, two Deputy Title IX Coordinators and a Title IX Advocate who will address complaints of Title IX violations.

 Title IX Advocate (Confidential)

 Confidential resources will not disclose information about incidents of sexual misconduct to anyone, including law enforcement or the College, except in situations, such as when failure to disclose the information would result in imminent danger to the individual or to others.
 In this case, the victim would be told that initially.
-The Title IX Advocate would then bring forward the issue to the Title IX Coordinator and Deputies.
+The Title IX Advocates would then bring forward the issue to the Title IX Coordinator and Deputies.

 Because of the confidential nature of these resources, disclosing information to or seeking advice from a confidential counselor does not constitute a report or complaint to the College and will not result in a response or intervention by the College.